 Come work near Loma Linda, CA, with The Best Care Team on the planet!
 With a team of 4 full time caregivers, you’ll be taking care of my husband, a patient who is paralyzed with a fully functioning mind.
 You’ll get hands-on experience & comprehensive training with ventilators, trachs, g-tubes, and more.
 This is an extraordinary opportunity—all of our caregivers have been with us at least 2 or 3 years—they are amazing—and so are the multitude of helpers you’ll meet.

-- You must be a minimum of 5’4″ tall or be physically fit.
-You cannot be under 5’3″, even if physically fit.
+- You must be a minimum of 5’4″ tall and be in good physical condition.

 - You must be able to assess a situation and identify when procedure changes are needed and quickly adapt to them.

 - You must have one of the following: caregiving experience outside of caring for a family member -OR- training or experience in the medical field.

 - Monitoring patient while he is awake and asleep

 - Suctioning patient’s mouth & trach as needed to clear his airway

 - Clearing rainout in vent tubing and positioning vent on patient

 - Using a letterboard for communication with the patient